- Why have membership fees?

 - How are the fees set?

 The fees are set by the Board of Management.
-The Society wishes to encourage young designers and offers an Associate fee as well as a Full member fee.
-A full member pays £100 pa.
-An Associate pays £20 pa.
+The Society wishes to encourage young design researchers and offers an Associate fee as well as a Full member fee.
+A full member pays £100 per annum (depending on geographical location).
+An Associate pays £20 per annum.

 - Are the fees the same where ever members live?